 Grammarly's mobile keyboard has been a strength for years.
 It integrates directly with your device, providing suggestions as you type in any app.
 The experience is smooth and requires minimal setup once installed.

-ChatGPT's official mobile app has improved dramatically, offering a good experience for generating and editing content.
-However, it doesn't integrate with other apps the way Grammarly's keyboard does - you generally need to copy text back and forth between apps.
+ChatGPT's official mobile app has improved dramatically in 2026, now featuring a redesigned interface with swipe gestures, voice input with real-time transcription, and the ability to share conversations across devices seamlessly.
+However, it still doesn't integrate with other apps the way Grammarly's keyboard does - you generally need to copy text back and forth between apps, though they've introduced a share sheet extension that makes this process smoother.

 For professionals who frequently write emails, messages, or social media posts from their phones, this integration factor can be decisive.
 The ability to access writing assistance without switching between apps saves time and reduces friction.